-This page is all about logic level converters that allow you to easily change between different logic voltage levels.
+This page is all about logic level converters which allow you to easily change between different logic voltage levels.

-This is a super spectacular bit of electronics that also happens to be extremely simple but extremely clever.
+This is a very useful bit of electronics that also happens to be extremely simple, but extremely clever.
 It lets you easily convert between different voltage level systems using only a simple enhancement mode logic level MOSFET and a couple of 10k resistors.

 wrt = with respect to.

 When the high side outputs a '1' (5V) drain and source are pulled towards

 the high voltage so the source is high wrt. gate (reverse Vgs voltage) so the